Freelancers & Consultants10 min readUpdated Apr 14, 2026

 Problem and who this is for

 Client feedback rarely arrives in one clean place.
-It shows up in email, comment docs, chat, and last-minute voice notes.
+It shows up in email, comment docs, chat, screenshots, and last-minute notes.
 If you start revising directly from the mess, you waste time, miss conflicts, and often revise the wrong thing first.

 This workflow is for freelancers and consultants who need one approved revision brief before they touch the actual deliverable.
+The outcome is a single execution brief, not a rewrite of the client asset.

 Prerequisites